 Then, I showed off the SPRING acrostic poem.
 I told my students that I remember that is called an “acrostic” because we write “across” the lines and the topic word is like a “stick” straight down the side.
 The could see the name “click” in the minds of many of my students.

-After spending a day working on our acrostic poems, we moved onto the spring shape poems.
+After spending a day working on our acrostic poems, we moved onto the spring poetry with shapes.

 - Sketch a spring shape.